 Green Brook in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
 40° 36.765′ N, 74° 28.342′ W. Marker is in Green Brook, New Jersey, in Somerset County.
-Marker is on Washington Avenue, on the right when traveling north.
+Marker can be reached from Washington Avenue near Rock Road, on the right when traveling north.
 Marker is in Washington Rock State Park.
 Touch for map.
 Marker is in this post office area: Dunellen NJ 08812, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-A different marker also named Washington Rock (here, next to this marker); a different marker also named Washington Rock (within shouting distance of this marker); Site of the Blue Hills Fort and Camp (approx. 1.6 miles away); World War II 50th Anniversary Commemorative Memorial (approx. 2.1 miles away); Drake House (approx. 2.1 miles away); Drake House Flag Pole Mt.
-Bethel Meeting House (approx. 2.8 miles away); Samptown Cemetery (approx. 3.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the Washington Rock (here, next to this marker); a different marker also named Washington Rock (within shouting distance of this marker); Site of the Blue Hills Fort and Camp (approx. 1.6 miles away); World War II 50th Anniversary Commemorative Memorial (approx. 2.1 miles away); Drake House (approx. 2.1 miles away); Drake House Flag Pole (approx. 2.1 miles away); Revolutionary War Skirmishes in the Area (approx. 2.6 miles away); Mt.
+Bethel Meeting House (approx. 2.8 miles away).
 Touch for a list and map of all markers in Green Brook.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 17, 2008, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,261 times since then and 85 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on May 17, 2008, by Bill Coughlin of North Arlington, New Jersey. • Kevin W. was the editor who published this page.
+It was originally submitted on May 17, 2008, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 1,356 times since then and 57 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on May 17, 2008, by Bill Coughlin of Woodland Park, New Jersey. • Kevin W. was the editor who published this page.